yueyang0115/mini-amazon/README.md

     - can change the item count of each order dynamically
     - delete any order you don't need anymore
     - the price will change according to your action(e.g. delete order, change count)
-- [ ] Product management + seller.
+- [x] A **full-featured product management system** + seller.
-    - any user can register as a seller
+    - any authenticated user can register as a seller(or unregister)
-    - any sellers have a product management system which he/she can
+    - sellers will have a product management system which he/she can
         - publish new products
-        - edit their selling products
+        - edit their selling products(e.g. name, price, category)
-        - delete their selling products
+        - delete(or on sell) their selling products
 - [x] Search bar in home page.
     - search products from all category
     - search products in one specic category